andrey-vasilyev/advent_of_code/2/readme.md

---- Day 2: I Was Told There Would Be No Math ---
+##Day 2: I Was Told There Would Be No Math

 The elves are running low on wrapping paper, and so they need to submit an order for more.
 They have a list of the dimensions (length l, width w, and height h) of each present, and only want to order exactly as much as they need.